 - Shipping Invoice – A document containing standard information like the item(s) ordered, the cost, discount offered, taxes (if applicable) and final billing cost along with sender’s & receiver’s address.

 - Shipping Label – It describes the content of the package and helps the courier to deliver the package promptly.

 - Shipping Manifest – A document that acts as a proof of handing over the shipment to Courier Company.
 It contains the information of pickup courier person and his/her signature.

-Thus, for new players in the eCommerce realm, shipping phase is necessary to be quantified and understood for smoother deliveries and better customer feedback.
+Thus, for new players in the eCommerce realm, it is necessary to understand the shipping process is necessary for smoother deliveries and better customer feedback.

 Lastly, Delivery or the last mile connectivity step to the end-consumer is the final phase of handing over the ordered commodity to the customer.
-If there is no Return sought for the ordered item, delivery is the last step to the Supply Chain.
-Partnership with logistics operators and collaboration across the supply chain helps to safeguard ensured delivery success.
-Delivery phase is the one that provides life to eCommerce’s concept of “Anything, Anytime, Anywhere.”
+If there is no return sought for the ordered item, delivery is the last step to the Supply Chain.
+Partnership with logistics operators and collaboration across the supply chain helps to safeguard the delivery.
+The delivery phase is where you provide life to eCommerce’s concept of “Anything, Anytime, Anywhere.”
 Delivery phase gets engaged with both the retailers as well as the logistics operators in a synchronized manner.
 As a new player in the eCommerce business, one needs to be known about new and emerging trends in fulfillment, last mile-delivery and cross border eCommerce related concepts.
 Delivery is applicable to all requirements of an eCommerce business, be it B2B, B2C or C2C.